GangemiLorenzo/aura_box/README.md

 This gives control over their position using the `alignment` property.

 For further details you can refer to the [Alignment class documentation](https://api.flutter.dev/flutter/painting/Alignment-class.html).

+## Example

+An example project is available within the project.
+Here's a video showcasing it: